jina-ai/finetuner/README.md

 pip install -U finetuner
 ```

-If you want to encode `docarray.DocumentArray` objects with the `finetuner.encode` function, you will need to install
+If you want to encode `docarray.DocumentArray` objects with the `finetuner.encode` function, you need to install
 `"finetuner[full]"`.
-This includes a number of additional dependencies, which are necessary for encoding: torch,
+This includes a number of additional dependencies, which are necessary for encoding: Torch,
-torchvision and OpenCLIP:
+Torchvision and OpenCLIP:

 ```bash
 pip install "finetuner[full]"